I see myself in front of a really awesome new high tech futuristic laptop computer

 And you don't?
 What's your point?I'm still right.

 Why?
 He's mostly right.
 You don't need to be a parent if you're doing this because it's a right thing to do or just because you want to achieve your own dreams by having your child.
 It's just not the most right thing to do.

 My point is that you don't know me and you haven't changed my mind about having a child.
 Your assumptions are wrong.

-lol, such a cliche line
+lol, such a cliche line>Your assumptions are wrong.

 What assumptions?
 You said you expected your kid to make sure you weren't lonely when you're old, right?
 How should somebody interpret that?
 I wasn't even trying to convince you not to have kids.
 I'm just saying that they don't owe you whatever you expect them to do for you after they become independent, and you should be mindful of that.

 So I just found out about this thread, and if your reason for having a child is just not wanting to be lonely at your old age, I think it is selfish just like anon says, a baby is a living thing.

 No I just want someone to call so they can tell me about their day in the evening.
 Someone who will go for a coffee with me on a Sunday.
 You assumed I wanted a child to be my full-time carer and cash cow which is a huge and wild assumption and doesn't apply to me at all.
 Do you understand now? >the expectation that they'll be your friend/nurse/piggy bank as an adult